“We had nothing in common. His beliefs and my beliefs are a mile apart,” the former Rangers goalkeeper said.

-“We played Rangers, and it was brilliant,” he says about the match in October 2003, which United won 1-0 thanks to a goal from Phil Neville.
+“We played Rangers, and it was brilliant,” Roy Keane said about the match against Rangers in October 2003, which United won 1-0 thanks to a goal from Phil Neville.

 “It was the first time I’d played at Ibrox.
 I’d been there before as a fan – a Celtic fan.
 We trained on the pitch at Ibrox the night before the game.
 It’s usually a low-key event; you do a light bit of work.
 But as we got off the bus for training, I got a nice little welcome – ‘You Fenian bastard.’
 I’d have expected it on the night of the game, but not the night before.
 I don’t think it was the doorman who said it, but someone in that general area.

 “We won, 1–0.
 Phil Neville scored.
 That’s what was memorable about the game, not that I was called a Fenian bastard but that Phil scored.
 He didn’t score many.
 We hammered Rangers at Old Trafford.
 Diego Forlán had a great game that night.”

 Originally published August 19, 2019.